QuiNovas/cognitoinator/README.rst

 Currently supports USER_SRP_AUTH and USER_PASSWORD_AUTH using enhanced Cognito auth flow.
 Custom auth flows or administrative auth are not currently supported although I suppose you could monkey patch the needed code.
+It was written using only public methods exposed by the boto3/botocore API's to help ensure that changes to boto3 won't break any (what would be otherwise) monkey patched code.
+This should also maintain the ability to use this library for your boto3 calls that are not using Cognito within the same script by simply passing a normal boto3 client credential argument.

 **USAGE**:
 This module can insert a botocore.credentials.CredentialProvider into the provider chain.